Dante Martin

 Dante Martin (born March 3, 2001) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a member of Sky Flight and its sub-group Top Flight.
-He also appears for AEW's sister promotion Ring of Honor (ROH).
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is a member of Sky Flight and its sub-group Top Flight.

 Early life

 Dante Martin was born on March 3, 2001, in St. Paul, Minnesota.
 He has an older brother, Darius Martin, who's also a wrestler, signed to All Elite Wrestling (AEW).

 Professional wrestling career

-Independent circuit (2016–Present)
+Independent circuit (2016–present)

 Dante Martin, along with his brother Darius, received his training from The Academy: School Of Professional Wrestling in Minnesota by Ken Anderson and they made their professional wrestling debut in 2016 as the tag team "Top Flight".

 Prior to AEW, Martin wrestled for Ireland's Over the Top Wrestling, AAW Wrestling based in Illinois, Game Changer Wrestling, Black Label Pro, Revolution Pro Wrestling, Major League Wrestling (MLW), Warrior Wrestling, Republic Of Lucha, DEFY Wrestling and Preston City Wrestling (PCW).